USAJOBS/help-center/how-to/application/status.md

 1. Sign into  your USAJOBS account.
-2. Click **Applications**—it will default to your active applications.
+2. Click **Applications**— active applications will be displayed.
 3. Review your list of applications.
 Your applications are listed by the date they were last updated.

 The application status is highlighted next to each job application.
 Click the **+** to see more application details.
-You can also [filter your applications by status](#How to filter applications).
+You can also [filter your applications by status](../../application/status/).

 ## What does each status mean?
 Each status tells you where your application is within the application process—whether it’s been received, reviewed, selected, not-selected and more.